soma2000-lang/Problem3/README.md

 10. Usage of health.py to detect  if the database of the app is going down or not

-## Scope of Improvement
+# Scope of Improvement
-The tests writing are still under progress and have not been fully implemened for all the features due to time constaints
+1.The tests writing are still under progress and have not been fully implemened for all the features due to time constaints

+2. Optimise fastapi because sometimes usage of Pydantic makes it slow
+3. Usage of internalization
+4. Usage of Albemic for change managemnt scripts along with SQL alchemy